Establishing a start-up is no easy feat, and every start-up requires a lot of groundwork and careful research.

 If you don't spend time planning all the intricacies needed in growing your business, how well do you think you will do when dealing with them?

-By outlining your vision, you are forced to put it on paper and help you understand your business better and help with communicating your ideas to others.
+Putting your vision on paper forces you to outline it.
+It will help in understanding your business better as well as help in your communication with others.
 If you fail in communicating the business idea to an engaged investor, how well will you do communicate it to a passer-by on a billboard

 - Summary of many details in one location